Titan Fitness Economy H-PND

 - Installation was a pain due to some slightly off-center holes.

-I have been placing a lot of extra emphasis on my posterior chain recently and the result has been a little bit of extra lower back stiffness and soreness.
+I have been putting much extra emphasis on my posterior chain recently, resulting in a little bit of extra lower back stiffness and soreness.
 I had recently reviewed the Titan Fitness H-PND but sent it on its way to make room for additional review equipment.
 I quickly realized how much the product was helping my back but also recognized that I could easily perform the same exercises on the cheaper Titan Fitness Economy H-PND.

-I did notice that the cushion used for the Titan Fitness economy H-PND is not as solid as the higher-end unit, although for quick use it was comfortable enough to justify the much lower selling price.
+I did notice that the cushion used for the Titan Fitness economy H-PND is not as solid as the higher-end unit.
+However, it was comfortable enough to justify the much lower selling price for quick use.

-One really nice feature for my use are the rubber feet on the bottom of the unit.
-I just installed a new garage floor and I was out of rubber flooring in the short-term.
-I placed the unit on my epoxy garage floor and the rubber feet have protected my new floor while providing a decent grip to avoid shifting during use.
+One nice feature for my use is the rubber feet on the bottom of the unit.
+I just installed a new garage floor and was out of short-term rubber flooring.
+I placed the unit on my epoxy garage floor, and the rubber feet have protected my new floor while providing a decent grip to avoid shifting during use.

-Speaking of feet, there are two step ups that make it easy to get on and off the Titan Fitness H-PND.
+Speaking of feet, two step-ups make it easy to get on and off the Titan Fitness H-PND.

-Finally, the strap that comes with this unit is suitable for workouts, I really like the Spud Inc. strap that Rogue ships with its units but the one provided by Titan Fitness gets the job done, especially at my lower weight requirements.
+Finally, the strap that comes with this unit is suitable for workouts, I like the Spud Inc. strap that Rogue ships with its units, but the one provided by Titan Fitness gets the job done, especially at my lower weight requirements.

-Overall, for $399 with free shipping, this is a unit I am happy to stand behind in terms of quality for the price and efficiency of the workout it provides.
+Overall, for $499.99 and free shipping, this is a unit I am happy to stand behind in terms of quality for the price and efficiency of the workout it provides.